levi-kohler/pizza-parlor/README.md

 ## Specs

-Describe: Pizza(size,cheese,topping)
+Describe: Pizza(size,cheese,meat,veggie)

 Test: "It will return undefined if Pizza object is created with no key values."

 Expect: (Pizza().toEqual({Undefined}))

-Test: "it will return "Pizza.size: 12 inch" if user inputs let Pizza = new Pizza(12 inch)
+Test: "It will return "Pizza.size: 12 inch" if user inputs let Pizza = new Pizza(12 inch)

 Expect: (Pizza("12 inch").toEqual({size: 12 inch}))

-Test: It will return each key-value pair for each user input of size, cheese, and topping"
+Test: "It will return each key-value pair for each user input of size, cheese, and topping"

 Expect: (Pizza("12 inch", "mozzarella", "pepperoni").toEqual({size: "12 inch", cheese: "mozzarella", topping: "pepperoni"}))

+Describe: totalPrice()

+Test: "It will return the total price of a pizza calculated based off of user selctions for size, cheese, meat and veggie"

+Expect: (totalPrice("12 inch", "mozzarella", "pepperoni", "olives").toEqual(8))

 ## Setup/Installation Requirements